 - According to RENTCafé, the most popular neighborhoods in Mobile for renters are Lower Dauphin, Airmont, Sheldon, and Westhill.

 Each month Freddie Mac publishes the Freddie Mac House Price Index (FMHPI) tracking the historic price changes for housing across the U.S.

-The most recent House Price Index report for Mobile, Alabama shows that home prices have increased by more than 34% over the last five years.
-Over the last 12 months, homes prices in the Mobile metropolitan area have increased by 11.9%, and by 1.9% compared to the previous month.
+The most recent House Price Index report for Mobile, Alabama shows that seasonally adjusted home prices have increased by more than 58% over the last five years (as of April 2022).
+Over the last 12 months, home prices in the Mobile metropolitan area have increased by 18.2%, and by 1.5% over the last month.

 Recent research on housing affordability in Mobile from the Alabama Center for Real Estate noted that Mobile is one of the most affordable metropolitan areas in Alabama to buy a home.
-Mobile has an AHA Index Score of 222.0, meaning that the average household has a little more than twice the median family income needed to qualify for a loan based on current interest rates and home prices.
+Mobile has an AHA Index Score of 177, meaning that the average household has a little more than one and one-half times the median family income needed to qualify for a loan based on current interest rates and home prices.